-I feel like I must give the brands a well-deserved for the way they used the mechanism’s smaller diameter to their advantage: while on many similarly sized timekeepers powered by the same movement the dial often looks tiny and definitely disproportionate to the gadget’s overall size, here the extra space is nicely utilized by chapter ring with its bold and easy to read Arabic numerals.
-Well, I am not especially fond by the secondary ring with “military” time (it looks too much like Hamilton Khaki to me,) but otherwise the device looks very convincing.
+I feel like I must give the brands a well-deserved for the way they used the mechanism’s smaller diameter to their advantage: while on many similarly-sized timekeepers powered by the same movement the dial often looks tiny and definitely disproportionate to the gadget’s overall size, here the extra space is nicely utilized by chapter ring with its bold and easy to read Arabic numerals.
+Well, I am not especially fond by the secondary ring with “military” time (it looks too much like Hamilton Khaki to me,) but otherwise, the device looks very convincing.

 Measuring just 40 millimeters in diameter, the Xetum Tyndall PVD may be considered too small by some, but, for me, the size of this gadget is almost perfect, since you can wear it with almost any type of clothing without looking stupid and it would still look solid even on a person with thicker wrists.

-At a price of $1495 that Xetum’s founder Mr. Jeff Kuo plans to charge for this watch (I am not sure whether shipping and handling is included,) this black Tyndal PVD is not terribly affordable (there are hundreds of similarly specced “small seconds” timepieces from Swiss-based brands that are at least $500 less expensive,) it still looks like a very nice choice for a person searching for a military-styled watch that offers unique styling and, for what it’s worth, basically stays in a class of its own.
+At a price of $1495 that Xetum’s founder Mr. Jeff Kuo plans to charge for this watch (I am not sure whether shipping and handling is included,) this black Tyndal PVD is not terribly affordable (there are hundreds of similarly specced “small seconds” timepieces from Swiss-based brands that are at least $500 less expensive,) it still looks like a good choice for a person searching for a military-styled watch that offers unique styling and, for what it’s worth, basically stays in a class of its own.

-Xetum Tyndall PVD automatic watch specification
+Xetum Tyndall PVD specification

 Price: $1495 (MSRP)